The WHVH playground has some new equipment!

 We are thrilled to report that West Horsley Village Hall has been awarded a grant from The Community Foundation for Surrey for £5,399.
 The bulk of the grant will go towards replacing the ageing wooden kickwall in the playground with a modern, welded steel goal and basketball hoop.

-Included within the grant is an amount from The Horsley Community Fund for a contribution towards the new goal but which also covers the cost of the supply and installation of acrylic safety mirrors along one wall of the Cedar Room.
+Included within the grant is an amount from The Horsley Community Fund for a contribution towards the new goal but which also covers the cost of the supply and installation of some mirrors along one wall of the Cedar Room.
 This should be useful for our dancing and exercise hirers and will enable them to watch themselves to assess and improve their technique.
 However, a curtain will also be installed to cover the mirrors when not in use because we understand that there will be some hirers who won't want to look at themselves in the mirrors when using the Cedar Room for other purposes!

 The mirrors will be installed during the Easter holidays and the playground work will take place in the summer during, hopefully, better weather.